-As stipulated in Article 47, the MSC consists of “the Chiefs of Staff of the permanent members of the Security Council or their representatives.”
-Each of the Permanent Five (P5) member states has designated its senior military adviser, assigned to its respective mission to the UN, as its designated representative to the MSC.
+As stipulated in Article 47, the Military Staff Committee consists of “the Chiefs of Staff of the permanent members of the Security Council or their representatives.”

-The MSC consists of the Chiefs of Staff from the Security Council's five permanent members: China, France, Russia, the UK and the U.S. Responsibility is delegated to the Heads of Delegations (P-5 Military Advisers).
+The Committee consists of the Chiefs of Staff from the Security Council's five permanent members: China, France, Russia, the UK and the U.S. Responsibility is delegated to the Heads of Military Delegations (P-5 Military Advisers).
 Each delegation has a representative from each of the three Armed Services.

-The Chairman acts as Presiding Officer of the MSC, and as liaison between the Committee and the Secretary-General.
+The Chairman acts as Presiding Officer of the Committee, and as liaison between the Committee and the Secretary-General.

 The Chairmanship rotates monthly among the P5 Military Advisers in English alphabetical order of the names of their countries.